Michaël Boumendil: Career

 Boumendil was born in the suburbs of Paris (Sarcelles, France) and at the age of 11 began showing interest in music.
 He began by composing his first songs and by the time he was 13, he joined his first rock band.
 This early experience would motivate him throughout the rest of his music career.

-After graduating high school at 17, Boumendil continued on to preparatory school in Business and economics and shortly after enrolled in EDHEC.
+After graduating high school at 17, Boumendil continued on to preparatory school in business and economics and shortly after enrolled in EDHEC.
 There studied marketing and communication and graduated in 1994.
 He then decided to build a business around his two passions, music and design, bringing music into the field of design and brand strategy.
 Only one year after graduating, he founded the first musical design - or more often called sonic branding - agency Sixième Son in 1995.
 The idea was essentially to translate the visual groundwork of a brand into a sonic complement for the brand.

-In 2017, Boumendil set off to the United States to create a New York office in order to develop the agency’s presence in North America.
-He has now become not only an expert in sonic identity and sound design, but he is now a vocal identity specialist.
+In 2017, Boumendil set off to the United States to start a New York office in order to develop the agency’s presence in North America.
+He has now become not only an expert in sonic identity and sound design; he is also a vocal identity specialist.
 Today, he continues to globally expand Sixième Son most notably in Australia, Canada, Spain, and Russia.

 In June 2017, Boumendil published a book devoted to sonic branding: Musical Design and Brand Strategy (published by Eyrolles).
 He has also contributed to Colleen Fahey’s book, Audio Branding: Using Sound to Build Your Brand (KoganPage 2017), as well as Laurence Minsky and Ilan Geva’s Global Brand Management (KoganPage 2019).

-In 2023, he has been knighted by the French government, as Chevalier des Arts et des Lettres.
+In 2023, he was knighted by the French government, as Chevalier des Arts et des Lettres.

+2025, composition of the official anthem of the Bleuet de France, "Souffle du Bleuet", on the occasion of the institution’s centenary.